Let languages get stuck in your head like songs. 🎵

 One more thing before you go.
 To make sure you are using your newly acquired French days of the week correctly, don’t forget that:

 - the days of the week are not capitalized in French – unless, of course, they appear at the beginning of a sentence;

 - days of the week are all masculine in French – this means you’ll always have to use masculine articles (le and un) and masculine adjectives when talking about the days of the week.
 For example, if you want to say “the last Friday of the month was rainy” in French, you say “le dernier vendredi du mois était pluvieux”;

 - in contrast to le jour, la journée (which also translates to “day”) is a feminine noun that refers to a longer period of time during which something might happen.
 Jour, on the other hand, represents a precise moment, a unit of time.
 For example: “Je te rendrai visite dans la journée” (“I’ll visit you during the day”) is different from “Je t’appelle dans deux jours” (“I’ll call you in two days”).

 Do you want to see the French weekdays in action?
 Get Mondly, the award-winning language learning app that will help you speak French as if you were Paris-born.

 It can be really tricky to master the French pronunciation if you don’t actively live in France.
-But with Mondly you’ll have access to a fast and highly efficient learning method that allows you to learn French naturally with:
+But with Mondly, you’ll have access to a fast and highly efficient learning method that allows you to learn French naturally with the following: